 Know your food

-Consumption of local, organic, seasonal food and produce that are near the bottom of the food chain (fruits, vegetables grains and legumes) will significantly reduce your greenhouse gas emissions and is a great foundation for a healthy lifestyle.
+Consumption of local, organic, seasonal food and produce that are near the bottom of the food chain (fruits, vegetables, grains, and legumes) will significantly reduce your greenhouse gas emissions, and are a great foundation for a healthy lifestyle.

 Complete an energy audit of your home